wuyichen24/system-design-knowledge/patterns/cache_patterns/Cache_As_Sor.md

    - Pros
       - Faster (cache can ack back without writing data to database).
    - Cons
-      - Data may lose after cache goes down, but before it have been written to database.
+      - Risk of data loss: Data may lose after cache goes down, but before it have been written to database.
       - More complex to implement.
 - **Refresh-ahead**
    - Pros